Division of Environmental Quality Director: Kyra Moore

 Abandoned water wells provide a direct conduit for surficial contamination of groundwater aquifers and constitute a physical hazard.

-§1452(g) and (k) of the federal Safe Drinking Water Act authorizes the Missouri Department of Natural Resources to allocate a portion of the Missouri Drinking Water State Revolving Fund to promote wellhead protection awareness, education, and implementation.
-Safeguarding groundwater resources through proper plugging of abandoned water wells is a commonsense step communities can take to protect their raw water source.
+Safe Drinking Water Act, §1452(g) and (k), authorize the department to allocate a portion of the Missouri Drinking Water State Revolving Fund to promote wellhead protection awareness, education and implementation.
+Safeguarding groundwater resources through proper plugging of abandoned water wells is a common sense step communities can take to protect their raw water source.
 More than 1,200 community public water systems in Missouri (serving approximately 2.1 million Missourians) use groundwater as the sole or primary source of raw drinking water.

 Promote awareness of the benefits of protecting groundwater aquifers through source water protection planning and proper plugging of abandoned drinking water wells.
 Provide financial assistance to groundwater-based community and not-for-profit noncommunity public water systems to identify and properly plug abandoned drinking water wells in accordance with all state and federal regulations and requirements.

 Eligible project costs include materials and supplies necessary to properly plug an abandoned well in accordance with Missouri’s Well Construction Rules (10 CSR 23-3.110) or contractual costs for a permitted well driller or pump installer to complete the plugging work.
 Nominal project oversight or consulting fees may be reimbursable on a case-by-case basis.
-Costs not reimbursable through this program may qualify as match (see “Limitations” section below).
-While plugging multifamily and domestic water wells does not require cost-share, plugging wells built to public well standards requires a 25% per well cost-share or in-kind match (refer to 10 CSR 23-3.030 for additional information on water well construction standards).
+Costs not reimbursable through this program may qualify as match (review Limitations section below).
+While plugging multifamily and domestic water wells does not require cost-share, plugging wells built to public well standards requires a 25% cost-share of each well or in-kind match (refer to 10 CSR 23-3.030 for additional information on water well construction standards).

 Community and not-for-profit noncommunity public water systems with at least one active or emergency well are eligible to apply for reimbursement funding through this program.
 Non-producing public water systems are only eligible to apply for funding if they own one or more public water wells that were deactivated following interconnection to a primary, groundwater-based, community public water system within the last five calendar years and the well meets the definition of an abandoned well as defined in section 256.603, RSMo.
-Public water systems must be compliant with all state and federal drinking water regulations or formally working towards compliance to qualify for assistance.
+To qualify for assistance, public water systems must either be compliant with all state and federal drinking water regulations, or formally working toward compliance.

 Projects must focus on proper plugging of abandoned drinking water wells that, if left unplugged, may present a contamination risk to groundwater resources used by a regulated public water system.
 Incentives and public information activities are not eligible for funding.
-Costs incurred prior to full execution of a financial assistance agreement between the Missouri Department of Natural Resources and the awardee are not eligible for reimbursement.
+Costs incurred prior to full execution of a financial assistance agreement between the department and the awardee are not eligible for reimbursement.

-All well plugging activities must comply with Missouri’s Well Construction Rules as described in 10 CSR 23-3.110.
+All well-plugging activities must comply with Missouri’s Well Construction Rules as described in 10 CSR 23-3.110.
 Plugging specifications for public water wells are required and available from the Missouri Geological Survey’s Well Installation Section.
 All well plugging registration records must be filed with the Well Installation Section.
-Well plugging costs are only reimbursable if a licensed well driller or pump installation contractor permitted to operate in Missouri performs the work (this applies to all wells plugged through this program).
+Well-plugging costs are only reimbursable if a licensed well driller or pump installation contractor who is permitted to operate in Missouri performs the work (this applies to all wells plugged through this program).

-Grant conditions and federal requirements apply to projects funded in part or in whole with funds made available.
-Full and complete grant terms and conditions will be provided upon notification of award; however, a summary of significant and new requirements are listed below.
+Grant conditions and federal requirements apply to projects funded in part, or in whole, with available funds.
+Full and complete grant terms and conditions will be provided upon notification of award; however, a summary of significant and new requirements is provided below.
 By applying for this award, the applicant verifies that it, its board of directors, and all principals are currently in compliance with all state and federal environmental laws and court orders issued pursuant to those laws, and that all environmental violations have been resolved at the time of this application.
-The Department will not make an award at any time to any party which is debarred or suspended, under federal or state authority, or is otherwise excluded from or ineligible for participation in federal assistance under Executive Order 12549, “Debarment and Suspension.”
+The department will not make an award at any time, to any party, which is debarred or suspended, under federal or state authority, or is otherwise excluded from or ineligible for participation in federal assistance under Executive Order 12549, “Debarment and Suspension.”